swirlai/swirl-search/docs/SP-Guide.md

         ],
 ```

 If Relevancy Ranking is desired, the `CosineRelevancyResultProcessor` must be last in the SearchProvider `result_processors` list AND the `CosineRelevancyPostResultProcessor` must be in the `Search.post_result_processors` default method, which is located in `swirl/models.py`.
-TBD Refer to the TBD Guide for more information.
+Refer to the TBD Guide for more information.

 SWIRL comes with a number of other ResultProcessors that may be useful.
 TBD Refer to the Developer Guide for more information.